a-eladawy/Xinput-Emulator-Written-by-AI/README.md

 **Mapping**

-Changing the mapping is as simple as replacing the keyboard buttons in the code.
+Changing the mapping is as simple as replacing the keyboard keys in the code.

 **Multi-Binding**